 A Virginia Department of Health source water assessment for all groundwater systems served by Loudoun Water determined them to be highly susceptible to contamination using the state source water assessment program criteria.
 This assessment report consists of maps showing the source water area, an inventory of known land use activities of concern and documentation of any known contaminants.
-For more information about this report, please contact Beate Wright, Manager of Water Quality at (571) 291-7931, or bwright@loudounwater.org.
+Additional information about these reports can be obtained by contacting us at (571) 291-7880.